Drug DUI Compassionate Representation. Unbeatable Results.

 Omaha Drug DUI Lawyers

-Serving Clients in Lancaster, Sarpy, Saunders, Cass, Douglas, and Seward Counties and the Surrounding Areas
+Serving Lancaster, Sarpy, Saunders, Cass, Douglas, Seward Counties & Nearby Areas

 Drug-related DUI charges are just as serious as those involving alcohol.
 They can be charged as misdemeanors or felonies, depending on the facts and circumstances of the case.
 Whether your charges involve marijuana, a medical prescription, or some other type of legal or illegal drug, a DUI conviction can have serious consequences; from losing your license to heavy fines and impacting your future with a criminal record, your life can change overnight.